MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 title:  Templating Overview
 author: matthidinger
 ms.author: mahiding
-ms.date: 07/29/2019
+ms.date: 05/18/2020
 ms.topic: article
 ---

-# Adaptive Cards Templating (Preview)
+# Adaptive Cards Templating

 We're excited to share a preview of new tools that will help you **create**, **reuse**, and **share** Adaptive Cards.

 > [!IMPORTANT]
 >
-> These features are **in preview and subject to change**.
-Your feedback is not only welcome, but  critical to ensure we deliver the features **you** need.
+> **Breaking changes** in the **May 2020 Release Candidate**
+>
+> The new templating release candidate package includes some minor breaking changes that you should be aware of if you've been using the older packages.
+Troubleshoot common migration or usage issues in the [Troubleshooting section below](Add link to the section here).

+## Breaking changes as of May 2020

+1. The binding syntax changed from `{...}` to `${...}`.
+    * For Example: `"text": "Hello {name}"` becomes `"text": "Hello ${name}"`
+2. The JavaScript API no longer contains an `EvaluationContext` object.
+Simply pass your data to the `expand` function.
+Please see the [SDK page](sdk.md) for full details.
+3. The .NET API was redesigned to more closely match the JavaScript API.
+Please see the [SDK page](sdk.md) for full details.

-## How can templating help you?
+## How can templating help you

 Templating enables the separation of **data** from the **layout** in an Adaptive Card.